ayeshaafifa2025/garments-client/README.md

 Approved Orders: Add tracking updates for approved orders.

-My Profile: View own profile info.

 Buyer Dashboard

-My Orders: View only orders placed by the logged-in user.
+My Orders: View only orders placed by the buyer.

 Track Order: View a timeline of order progress.

+users dashboard: A logged in user has a dashboard also

-My Profile: Update personal info.
+My Profile: show users info.

 5. Product Details & Booking